ZephyrXiao10/Optimization-algorithms-comparison/README.md

 The detail of 4 optimized algorithms could be seen in the file 几种优化方法比较.pdf, which is wrritten in Chinese as a report to my director when I was working in MY capital.

-ALL the algorithms and python scripts were developed on my own.
+ALL the algorithms and python scripts were developed by myself.